 I very rarely cook with wine and much more often use broth.
 It’s healthier, more affordable and I find it to usually deliver a better overall flavour.
 And let’s face it, if I’m buying a nice bottle of wine I want to drink it.

 Braising refers to the technique of cooking meat and/or vegetables in both dry and wet environments for a long period of time.
 It’s necessary with tougher and usually more affordable cuts of meat, such as chuck roast, brisket, shank, and ox tail because the low-and-slow (low heat, long time) method allows for connective tissues and collagen to break down and become tender.
 If you were to cook this stew over a high heat for a short period of time the beef would be as tough as shoe leather.

 Braising typically follows the same template regardless of what you’re cooking:

-- In an oven-safe cooking vessel, brown/sear the ingredient at a high temperature in some type of cooking fat with a high smoking point (avocado oil is an excellent healthy option).
+- Sear the protein or vegetable at a high temperature in some type of cooking fat with a high smoking point (avocado oil is an excellent healthy option).

-- Transfer seared meat to a bowl/tray and add aromatics and vegetables to the pot (things like root vegetables, onion, garlic, carrots, celery, herbs, etc).
-Then cook those vegetables a bit so they start to soften and develop some flavour.
+- Transfer the seared protein or vegetable to a bowl/tray and add aromatics to the pot (things like root vegetables, onion, garlic, carrots, celery, herbs, etc).
+Sauté the aromatics to develop flavour.

 Whole30 Beef Stew

-- 3 carrots – roughly chopped on a bias
+- 2 large carrots , chopped in to large chunks on a bias

 - 1 teaspoon paprika